Cultural Humility, Responsiveness, Bias, and Collaboration

 Key Takeaways

-• Cultural responsiveness affects assessment, goal selection, intervention fit, consent, and social validity.
+• Cultural responsiveness affects assessment, goal selection, intervention fit, consent, and social validity—it is part of treating others with dignity and respect.

-• Humility means actively checking assumptions rather than treating one cultural perspective as the default.
+• Cultural humility is an active, ongoing behavior pattern: checking assumptions rather than treating one cultural perspective as the default.

-• Bias can shape which behaviors are targeted, how data are interpreted, and whose preferences are valued.
+• Bias can shape which behaviors are targeted, how data are interpreted, and whose preferences are valued; the BCBA must guard against it.

-• Collaboration should preserve behavior-analytic integrity while respecting client, family, and interdisciplinary knowledge.
+• Collaboration preserves behavior-analytic integrity while respecting client, family, and interdisciplinary knowledge; it does not mean agreeing to every request.

-Humility is an active behavior pattern.
-It includes asking, listening, checking assumptions, arranging interpretation when needed, evaluating social validity, and revising plans when data or stakeholder feedback show poor fit.
+Cultural humility is an active behavior pattern, not a credential or a one-time training.
+It includes asking, listening, checking your own assumptions, arranging interpretation when needed, evaluating social validity (whether goals, procedures, and outcomes matter to the people served), and revising plans when data or stakeholder feedback show a poor fit.
+Treating one cultural perspective—often the clinician's own—as the default is the mistake the exam wants you to catch.

 Bias Checks for Scenarios